Take care of your health by staying alert to potential symptoms of diabetes

 You’ve taken the first step by recognising the early warning signs of diabetes – that’s a big deal.
 The next step is to get tested.
 Early diagnosis can make a huge difference, helping you avoid serious complications like heart disease, nerve damage, and vision problems.

 Getting tested is straightforward and can be done at your local clinic or with your doctor.
-They’ll guide you through the process and explain what your results mean, so you can start managing your health with confidence.
+They’ll guide you through the process and explain what your results mean, so you can start managing your health better.

 If you’re diagnosed with prediabetes, it means your blood sugar levels are higher than normal but not yet in the diabetic range.
-This is a good warning sign because it means you still have the chance to make lifestyle changes to prevent full-blown diabetes.
+In some ways, this is a “good” warning sign because it means you still have the chance to make lifestyle changes to prevent full-blown diabetes.

 Help at hand